A new graph invariant arises in toric topology: Introduction

-where $\mathcal{C}_k=\frac 1{k+1}\binom{2k}k$ is the $k$-th Catalan number. \end{corollary} It is noted that $a_n(P_{2n}) = |b(P_{2n+1})|$ is the $n$-th Catalan number $\mathcal{C}_n$.
-Since $a_i(G)$ and $b(G)$ are calculated in purely combinatorial way, this result gives a new combinatorial interpretation of the Catalan numbers\footnote{One can find the list of combinatorial interpretations of $\mathcal{C}_n$ developed by R.~Stanley at \texttt{http://www-math.mit.edu/\textasciitilde rstan/ec/.}}.
+where $\mathcal{C}_k=\frac 1{k+1}\binom{2k}k$ is the $k$-th Catalan number. \end{corollary} One can find the list of combinatorial interpretations of $\mathcal{C}_n$ developed by R.~Stanley at \texttt{http://www-math.mit.edu/\textasciitilde rstan/ec/.} It is noted that $a_n(P_{2n}) = |b(P_{2n+1})|$ is the $n$-th Catalan number $\mathcal{C}_n$.
+Since $a_i(G)$ and $b(G)$ are calculated in a purely combinatorial way, this result has been included recently in Stanley's list as a new combinatorial interpretation of the Catalan numbers (see \cite[C.6C]{Stan}).

 \begin{corollary} If $G=C_{n+1}$ is a cycle graph, then

 and

 \end{corollary} \begin{corollary} If $G=K_{1,n}$ is a star graph, then